warownia1/slivka-blog/_posts/2022-09-28-data-validation-libraries.md

 - *normalisation*: no automatic coercion, normalisation or default values, what you put is what you get. &#9734;&#9734;&#9734;
-- *code style*: the library usage is very minimal, extending validators requires some code gymnastics and hacking, documentation is somewhat lacking. &#9733;&#9734;&#9734;
+- *code style*: the library usage is very minimal, extending validators requires some code gymnastics and hacking, official schema documentation is really good, but the library documentation is somewhat lacking. &#9733;&#9734;&#9734;

 [JSON Schema]: https://json-schema.org/